sagemath/trac_to_gh/Issue 5077.md

 # Issue 5077: bug in fibonacci function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5077

 Original creator: was